-- Proposed project timeline and expected milestones - Human Subjects Protection paperwork (documentation and forms related to Institutional Review Board (IRB) review) (See nij.gov/funding/humansubjects/Pages/welcome.aspx.)
-Note: Final IRB approval is not required at the time an application is submitted. - Privacy Certificate (for further guidance go to nij.gov/funding/humansubjects/pages/confidentiality.aspx) - List of any previous and current NIJ awards to the applicant and investigator(s), including the NIJ-assigned award numbers and a brief description of any scholarly products that resulted in whole or in part from work funded under the NIJ award(s).
-(See "Goals, Objectives, Deliverables, and Expected Scholarly Products" under "Program-Specific Information," above, for definition of "scholarly products.") - Letters of cooperation/support or administrative agreements from organizations and individuals collaborating in the project, such as law enforcement and correctional agencies (if applicable) - List of other agencies, organizations, or funding sources to which this application has been submitted (if applicable) - Data archiving plan.
+- Proposed project timeline and expected milestones - Human Subjects Protection paperwork (documentation and forms related to Institutional Review Board (IRB) review).
+(See nij.gov/funding/humansubjects/Pages/welcome.aspx) - Privacy Certificate (for further guidance go to nij.gov/funding/humansubjects/pages/confidentiality.aspx) - List of any previous and current NIJ awards to the applicant and investigator(s), including the NIJ-assigned award numbers and a brief description of any scholarly products that resulted in whole or in part from work funded under the NIJ award(s).
+(See "Goals, Objectives, Deliverables, and Expected Scholarly Products" under "Program-Specific Information," above, for definition of "scholarly products.") - Letters of cooperation/support or administrative agreements from organizations collaborating in the project, such as law enforcement and correctional agencies (if applicable) - List of other agencies, organizations, or funding sources to which this application has been submitted (if applicable) - Data archiving plan.
 Applicants should anticipate that NIJ will require (through special award conditions, which may include a partial withholding of award funds) that data sets resulting in whole or in part from projects funded under this solicitation be submitted for archiving with the NACJD (See www.nij.gov/funding/data-resources-program/applying/Pages/data-archivingstrategies.aspx)